 Branding & Naming Expert President of Tungsten Branding

-Looking for a great company name?
+Looking for great consulting company names?
 Use these three naming strategies for building an effective and timeless brand name!

-For consulting firms and other start up companies, few items are more important than the company brand name itself.
-That’s where the right business naming strategies make a difference.
+For consulting firms and other startup companies, few items are more important than the company brand name itself.
+That’s where the right strategies for consulting company names make a difference.
 Without a strong and compelling brand identity, most companies get lost in a sea of sound-alike, descriptive or meaningless names.
 The most common naming mistake is simply using the owner’s initials or surname (e.g. FJZ Associates or RWJones Consulting.)

 Not only are these names forgettable, but they create an additional obstacle if the company grows, the owner wants to take on a partner, or eventually sell the business.
 What new business owner wants someone else’s name on the front door?
 No one, unless the name is E.F.
 Hutton, or a legacy brand that has earned its reputation over time.
 Most new businesses don’t have the luxury of time to build their brand message.
 So what are some successful naming strategies for consultants?
 Let’s take a look…

-Rather than taking the predictable path of a common company name, create something unique and compelling that provides a sense of the company’s meaning, purpose and direction.
-Here are a few such naming strategies, specifically for consulting companies.
+Rather than taking the predictable path of a common company name, create something unique and compelling that provides a sense of the company’s meaning, purpose & direction.
+Here are a few such strategies, specifically for consulting company names.

 1. Build the company name on a key attribute